 Leslie Acuna, B.S.
-Leslie is a first year student in the Health Behavior Research and Evaluation Masters Program.
+Leslie is a student in the Health Behavior Research and Evaluation Masters Program.
 She has worked in Case Management for VA Medical Compensation and Pension.
 She is eager to participate in research surrounding various aspects of health persuasion.
 Her fields of interests within healthcare include: chronic and genetic disability management, reproductive health in women, and overall health management in young adults.
 She is also interested in the relationship dynamics between providers, staff, patients, and vendors as well as their interactions and accessibility within larger healthcare entities.

 Alexis Alabastro, M.A.
 Alexis examines resistance to social influence and persuasion, and holds a strong interest in research methodology and statistical analysis.
 Her current research includes a study on persuasive sarcasm, minority influence, and the black sheep effect.
 She also collaborates with other research assistants to investigate components involved in adolescents’ resistance to persuasive anti-drug campaigns and is responsible for designing and executing research using the National Survey of Parents and Youth (NSPY).